stefanosiano/PowerfulImageView/README.md

 }
 ```

-To use **Powerful**ImageView, which supports vector drawables and tinting on older apis, but brings in the whole AppCompat library:
+To use **Powerful**ImageView, which extends AppcompatImageView and supports vector drawables and tinting on older apis, but brings in the whole AppCompat library:
 ```
 dependencies {
     compile 'com.stefanosiano:powerfulimageview:0.2.1'
 }
 ```
-To use **Powerless**ImageView, which is a slick variant without AppCompat features, like vector drawables support or tinting on older apis:
+To use **Powerless**ImageView, which extends ImageView and doesn't have AppCompat features:
 ```
 dependencies {
     compile 'com.stefanosiano:powerlessimageview:0.2.1'
 }
 ```
-If you already use AppCompat library, or you want to use vector drawables, go with **Powerful**ImageView.
-Otherwise use **Powerless**ImageView.

 Proguard